ralphcrisostomo/Zen.Fortune/README.md

 Important
 ---------

-If you add something, always run this command:
+If you add a new quote on "zen.dat", always run this command:

     $ strfile -c % zen zen.dat